 Kinepolis is also mindful of its water consumption and attaches great importance to responsible waste management.
 Kinepolis strives to minimise waste and re-use materials, and constantly reminds visitors to sort their waste.

-GPR certification for new cinemas
+GPR certification for Kinepolis Dordrecht and 's-Hertogenbosch

-Kinepolis works towards GPR certification for all new build complexes in the Netherlands.
+Kinepolis works towards GPR certification for new build complexes in the Netherlands.
 GPR provides insight into the sustainability of real estate based on five criteria: Energy, Environment, Health, Quality of Use and Future Value.
 Each aspect is graded from 1 to 10 and the CO₂ emission is measured.
 Kinepolis Dordrecht and Kinepolis 's-Hertogenbosch earned an excellent report across the board and already have their GPR certificate.